 Law Enforcement and Civil Citations

-Children under the age of 18 may be referred by any law enforcement officer through the issuance of a Civil Citation pursuant to a misdemeanor charge.
-When law enforcement encounters the juvenile, and there is reasonable belief that the law has been violated, the juvenile shall be temporarily detained.
-A Civil Citation is issued and an explanation of the procedures the juvenile must follow shall be given to them.
-The procedures are on the back of the citation, which the juvenile receives.
+Children under the age of 18 who committ a misdemeanor offense may be referred by any law enforcement officer to this program through the issuance of a Civil Citation.
+When law enforcement encounters a juvenile, and there is reasonable belief the law has been violated, the juvenile shall be temporarily detained.
+A Civil Citation is issued and an explanation of the procedures the juvenile must follow shall be given to him/her.
 They include:

 Note: A Citation may be issued for an offense not witnessed by law enforcement, but subject to arrest (and example would be shoplifting).